web-illinois/toolkit/src/components/il-page/README.md

 2. The `meta name="viewport"` element is necessary for the component to respond appropriately on different screen sizes.
 3. The `il-page` element is the first element within the `body` element.
 Nesting the page component within other elements can cause the layout to behave unpredictably.

+## Base page styles

+General styling is applied to all content within a page, in particular:

+* Headings
+* Lists
+* Tables

 ## Page margins

 In order to increase readability, the page component enforces consistent left and right margins around page content, and limits the line length of content on large screens